-4.8 Overtime Compensation
+4.6 Overtime Compensation

-IDEA Public Schools compensates overtime for non-exempt employees in accordance with the Fair Labor Standards Act (FLSA).
+IDEA compensates overtime for non-exempt employees in accordance with the Fair Labor Standards Act (FLSA).
 Only non-exempt employees are entitled to overtime compensation.

 Overtime is defined as all hours worked in excess of 40 hours in a work week.
 It does not include leave, holiday, or vacation time.
-Non-exempt employees are not authorized to work beyond their normal work schedule without advance approval from their supervisor.
+Non-exempt employees are not authorized to work beyond their normal work schedule without advance approval from their performance manager.
 Non-exempt employees are compensated for overtime at a rate of time-and-a-half their normal rate.

-4.9 Timekeeping
+4.7 Timekeeping